Teaching-material-and-templates/Advanced-JavaScript-exercises/README.md

 From your terminal, navigate to the root of this project, and run `node assignment.js`.
 If everything is in order, you should see 'Running assignment...' in your terminal.

+You can console.log your returned results in order to see them in the terminal.

 ## Basic filtering
 Your first assignment is about basic filtering.